topsoftrees/Homelabs/project 6 - NSM Replaced - Win.md

-# NSM Replaced (2/12/22)
+# Controller Replaced (2/12/22)

 This is due to the previous projects which resulted in a NIC or power failure of the unifi controller.
+Given the RAM and GHz of the new device, the controller and NSM will be divided between two devices.

 _Contents:_
 1. Objectives